gitterHQ/sidecar/README.md

  	 - Default: `null`
  - `options.useStyles`: Whether to embed some pre-made CSS styles to the page
  	 - Default: `true`
+ - `preload`: Whether the Gitter chat iframe should be loaded in when the chat embed instance is created(this is the page load for default embed)
+ 	 - Defaut: `false`

 ### Window Options: